paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 To ensure mutually exclusive categories, and as a matter of convention, failures resulting from wear-out due to environmental effects are classified as Wear-out (not Extrinsic) failures.

 When modelling wear-out, it is important to be clear about the definition of “failure”.
-The time dependent physical degradation of an item as such is not considered as a failure before a critical threshold is surpassed, leading either to a definitive failure at part level or to a failure at system level without part level failure.
+The time dependent physical {term}`degradation <Degradation>` of an item as such is not considered as a failure before a critical threshold is surpassed, leading either to a definitive failure at part level or to a failure at system level without part level failure.
 An example for a definitive wear-out failure would be fracture of a mechanical part after successive crack growth due to cyclic loading, whereas in the case of battery discharge due to calendar aging failure is better defined at system level by specifying a performance threshold for the battery capacity (Ah).

 Examples of wear-out failures:

-* Progressive parameter drift at EEE parts level due to cumulated radiation effects, displacement charge effects (TID/TNID)
+* Progressive parameter drift at {term}`EEE parts <EEE part>` level due to cumulated radiation effects, displacement charge effects (TID/TNID)
 * Mechanical bearing failure due to lubricant wear leading to mechanism failure
 * Energy and/or power loss (below specified threshold) in batteries due to calendar ageing

 (methodo_4_3_4)=
 ### Extrinsic failures

-Extrinsic failures are sudden failures induced by the space environment on the spacecraft elements.
+{term}`Extrinsic failures <Extrinsic failure>` are sudden failures induced by the space environment on the spacecraft elements.
 The root cause is the environment, imposing the following stresses:

 * Physical conditions (defined in the technical specification)
   * *Vacuum*: outgassing, cold welding, heat transfer